 There are two methods of creating a profit and loss statement manually.

-The single-step method is usually used by service-based industries and small businesses.
+Service-based industries and small businesses usually use the single-step method.
 The single-step method helps in finding the net income by subtracting expenses and losses from revenues and gains.
 The method uses a single subtotal for all revenue line items and a single subtotal for all expense items.
 The net gain or loss appears at the bottom of the report.

 Net income = (Revenue + Gains) – (Expenses + Losses)